-The concept of online consulting for Piano playing is a new concept.
+The concept of remote instruction for piano playing is not new.
 Certainly

-it could not have existed before the Internet, but even now, most teachers would
+it would have been difficult before the Internet, but even now, many teachers would

-frown on the concept of teaching in any way except the traditional one-on-one, in-person
+frown on the concept of teaching in any way except the traditional in-person

 method.